 Building an Age-Friendly Health System

-UC San Diego Health is participating in Age-Friendly Health Systems, an initiative of The John A. Hartford
+UC San Diego Health is participating in the national Age-Friendly Health Systems initiative, an initiative of The John A. Hartford

 Foundation and the Institute for Healthcare Improvement, in partnership with the American Hospital Association and the